rivoric/githubaccess/README.md

 # githubaccess
+Loops through each repository to obtain a list of the following:

-Outputs collaborators and teams access to each repo
+* Individual collaborators and their access to a repository
+* Teams and their access to a repository